3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/ruby_lessons/ruby.md

 }
 ```

 Notice that last line.
-That's called _fat-arrow syntax_.
+That's called a _hash rocket_.
 It's the same thing as above.

 To access attributes in `scruff`, we use Symbols.
 Symbols are similar to Strings but they are immutable.